Chapter 1:

 Everything.
 He needed to know everything about this!
 But he remained silent.
 He needed to stay level-headed.

-His aunt Satsuki peered at her nephew’s face and saw the blaze that flickered in his pupils.
+His aunt Satsuki peered at her nephew’s face and saw the blaze that flickered in his eyes.

 She knew what the boy was going through.
 She felt the same way herself, but her anger was nowhere near the same level as Ryoma’s.
 Because to her, this wasn’t something to get angry over.
 No, this was something to celebrate.